Gil Privé

 Projects in my lab are centered on understanding biological processes at the atomic level.
 How do proteins carry out their biological functions?
 How do proteins recognize their binding partners?
 We use the tools of biophysics and structural biology to address these questions, and follow the biology into cell-based systems whenever possible.

-As part of the Princess Margaret Cancer Centre Research Institute, my lab is located in the Princess Margaret Cancer Research Tower (PMCRT, formerly the TMDT)/MaRS complex.
+As part of the Princess Margaret Cancer Centre Research Institute, my lab is located in the Princess Margaret Cancer Research Tower (PMCRT / MaRS East).
 We are fully equipped for all aspects of structural biology, including robotics for protein crystallization and x-ray diffraction data collection.

 Learn more: Privé Lab